There is Phil and Norma in the photo with the Cathedral de San Cristobal de Las Casas.

 Mural of a mask.

+The slits below the blue eyes is where the person who wears the mask sees.
 This one is a Parachico, which is worn by the men in Chiapa de Corzo during the festival in January celebrating Saint Sebastian.

 During the 18th century, a wealthy woman, Maria de Angulo arrived from Spain with her crippled son.
 She took her son to a curandero, a local healer called a namandiyuguá.
 He instructed her to bath her son in the waters of a small lake called Cumbujuya.
 Her son was miraculously cured.
 To distract and amuse the boy, a local group disguised themselves as Spaniards with masks and began to dance, “para el chico” which means “for the boy."
 According to one version of the story, this is what cured the child.
 The tradition of these dancers began in 1711, leading the Spanish to call the event “para el chico”, which eventually evolved into "Parachicos".